-

 Criminal liability:

-The Serbian Criminal Act prescribes the unauthorised collection of the personal data as a felony.
-Therefore, it cannot be excluded that natural person who acts contrary to the provisions of the PDP Law, would be subject to potential criminal liability.
+Serbian Criminal Act prescribes unauthorized collection of personal data as a felony.
+Therefore, it cannot be excluded that a natural person who acts contrary to the provisions of the PDP Law, would be imposed potential criminal liability.

 Others: